Statement of Philosophy

 Certificates of Achievement will be given with report cards.

 Eligibility for honors is contingent upon the student’s upholding the Code of Conduct.
-No student with a Progress Code grade of 1 in Conduct will be eligible for Honors.
+Students must have a Progress Code grade of 3/4 in Conduct to be eligible for Honors.

-- Principal’s List: Grades of 95 or above in ELA, French, Math, Science, Social Studies
+- Principal’s List: Grades of 95 or above in ELA, French, Math, Music, Science, Social Studies

 - First Honors:All grades 90 – 94